icopy-site/awesome-cn/docs/awesome/awesome-elm.md

 * [Practical Elm for a Busy Developer](https://korban.net/elm/book) - A non-beginner book about the practical aspects of developing Elm applications.
 * [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targeted at Elm beginners coming from Haskell backgrounds.
 * [A nice app on Elm street](https://madewithlove.com/blog/software-engineering/using-elm-with-react-a-nice-app-on-elm-street/) - An introduction to Elm
 * [The Elmish Book](https://zaid-ajaj.github.io/the-elmish-book) Building web applications in [F#](https://dotnet.microsoft.com/languages/fsharp) following The Elm Architecture from first principles.
 * [Elm patterns](https://sporto.github.io/elm-patterns/) - A collection of coding patterns.
 * [Codings hints](https://github.com/elm/compiler/tree/master/hints) - A list of README files by Evan.
 * [Ellies catalog](https://janiczek-ellies.builtwithdark.com/) - A Collection of small example in Ellie.
 * [Elm Cookbook](https://orasund.gitbook.io/elm-cookbook/) - A digital book about Elm.
 * [Awesome Elm PLTD](https://github.com/pd-andy/awesome-elm-pltd) - Useful resources for programming language theory & development in Elm.
-* [Elm The Complete Guide](https://www.udemy.com/course/elm-the-complete-guide/) - Video tutorial including Elm UI, Elm Review, responsive design, tests and more.

 ### Outdated Tutorials and books (Elm 0.18 or earlier)